 4. Nutri-Vet Anti-Diarrhea Liquid for Dogs and Puppies

-This liquid supplement is formulated for both adult dogs and puppies, offering a mild texture that can be mixed with food or given directly.
-It's often used during minor digestive upsets from dietary changes or stress.
-The formula is designed for easy administration and everyday use.
+This mild liquid supplement is designed for both puppies and adult dogs, and can be mixed with food or administered directly.
+It's commonly used for minor digestive upsets related to stress or dietary changes.
+The formula is easy to measure and suited for everyday use.

 What We Like: